Finite-dimensional quantum groups of type Super A and non-semisimple modular categories: Application to link invariants

 Next, we compute the twist with respect to the ribbon structure from \Cref{thm:modularunique}.

 \begin{lemma} The twist on $W=L(n,n+1)$ is given by $\theta_W= (-1)^n\ide_W. $\end{lemma}

 To obtain link invariants (rather than framed link invariants), we assume, for the rest of this section that $n$ is even.
-The following results have been obtained computationally (using MAPLE\textsuperscript{TM}).
+The following results have been obtained computationally (using MAPLE\textsuperscript{TM}).\footnote{The MAPLE calculations have been made available in the Github repository \url{https://github.com/Robert-Laugwitz/q-group-super-type-A}.}

 \begin{lemma} The endomorphism ring $\End_{\ru_q(\fr{sl}_{2,\mI})}(W\otimes W)$ is three dimensional over $\Bbbk$.
 A basis is given by $\Set{\ide, \Psi, \Psi^{-1}}$, where $\Psi=\Psi_{W,W}$. \end{lemma}